 Criminal activity in our neighborhoods or the places we frequent on a daily basis can make us feel unsafe.
 We also risk becoming the victims of horrific crimes on properties with negligent security.
 When you or someone you love is affected by violent crime, entire lives can be turned upside down.
 Witnessing a crime or getting seriously hurt in one can negatively affect both our personal and professional lives.

 Crimes have significant consequences not only on the individual victim but also on their families and the wider community.
 These consequences can be physical, psychological, financial, and social.
-If you have suffered any injuries and financial losses in a crime that happened due to negligent security, you can consult a negligent security lawyer and find out if you have legal recourse.
+If you have suffered any injuries and financial losses in a crime that happened due to negligent security, you can consult our negligent security attorneys and find out if you have legal recourse.

 Emotional Effects of Negligent Security